 The mode of giving out knowledge is tailored to favor crammers and frustrate students who genuinely seek knowledge.

-3. Poor Testing Method
+4. College uses a Poor Testing Method

 You may know a lot about a subject but still score poorly just because what you know didn’t appear in the examination.
+I hate college for this.

 Since I have never been a person who gathers unnecessary knowledge, I found it hard to cope with the fast pace of gathering information to paste it on exam papers.